Extensive experience both as a teacher and tutor in the following;

 Wren, you are absolutely brilliant.
 If you were a company I would buy shares in you.
 You could always start your own school?
 11-18 would suit me and the boys, please.

 With great love and respect,

-Emma (Parent of Year 3 and 4 boys)
+Mother of Year 3 and Year 4 boys

-Ulysse has turned 10 this month and is now reading a lot, (over 12 books since he left school!) and he is really loving it.
+U has turned 10 this month and he is now reading a lot, (over 12 books since he left school!) and he is really loving it.
 We do really think that amongst other things, your approach and teaching has been a real kick starter for him.

-Your welcoming attitude and all you did to boost his confidence have been key for Ulysse this past year and Vincent and I are very grateful for all the attention you gave him.
+Your welcoming attitude and all you did to boost his confidence have been key for him this past year and we are very grateful for all the attention you gave him.

 Thank you so very much.

 Dear Ms Charlton,